 this album is full of gay love songs for your gay wedding

-‘Wedding anthems’ are a weird genre of love song that’re blasted out time and time again as happy couples across the world take to the dancefloor for their traditional awkward first step-tap as two people newly legally bound in the name of l-o-v-e.
+‘Wedding anthems’ are a weird genre of love song that are blasted out time and time again as happy couples across the world take to the dancefloor for their traditional awkward first step-tap as two people newly legally bound in the name of l-o-v-e.
 Beautiful.
 But what if those romantic classics get your love story all wrong?
 What if they are all so unrelatable that you’re left dancing in complete silence?
 Fear not!
-There’s a new MGM Resorts International-funded (for some reason) EP of reimagined covers -- out 6 April -- recorded for your exact needs.
+There’s a new MGM Resorts International-funded (for some reason) EP of reimagined covers — April 6 — recorded for your exact needs.

 While this is a nice idea, isn't it nicer still knowing that your fave love song was actually written about a same-sex romance?
 May we point you instead in the direction of future classics from the likes of Frank Ocean, Kehlani, Perfume Genius, Years & Years, Cub Sport, Hayley Kiyoko and Troye Sivan.